ENCCS/cmake-workshop/content/fetch-content.rst

 - It has excellent integration with CMake.

-.. challenge:: Banking code with C++ and Python
+.. exercise:: Banking code with C++ and Python

    Our goal is to compile Python wrappers to a small C++ library simulating a bank account.
 The pybind11 dependency will be satisfied at configure-time